 Based on its experiences following the Great East Japan Earthquake, the Group revised its BCP in 2012.
 Since then, we have continued to improve upon the BCP through such means as incorporating revisions to national disaster response plans and adjusting for changes in workflow procedures and organizations related to drugs for which supply should be prioritized based on social needs.
 In this manner, we strive to ensure effective response measures are taken in the event that a risk appears.
 In addition, we regularly revise the list of priority supply drugs to guarantee we can quickly supply drugs used by a large number of patients, drugs needed in emergencies, and drugs with no substitutes.

 To ensure the steady supply of its pharmaceutical products, the Company is taking steps to create backup supply systems by dispersing manufacturing and distribution sites and maintaining relationships with multiple suppliers for important raw materials.
 In addition, we have introduced private electricity generators to help minimize the impact of any interruption in the supply of electricity.
-Furthermore, we are reinforcing our IT foundations by installing redundancy into major systems.
+Furthermore, we are strengthening IT infrastructure including the redundancy of key systems.

 The Daiichi Sankyo Group defines crises as factors that may cause an adverse event or a secondary event arising from an initial occurrence with the possibility of leading to serious negative effects on the Group or its stakeholders.
 Crisis management is defined by the Group as appropriate responses to such events conducted based on prompt and rational management and analyses of their potential impact.